Ethan Carter III: NXT (2010–2013)

 On the February 15 episode of NXT Redemption, Bateman teamed with Justin Gabriel to defeat the team of Heath Slater and Johnny Curtis, and afterwards saved his friend Kaitlyn from Maxine.
 Two weeks later, Kaitlyn confessed her love for Bateman, kissing him during an intervention also involving Justin Gabriel and Alicia Fox, until Maxine came out and again attacked Kaitlyn.
 On the March 7 episode of NXT Redemption, Bateman was backstage with Johnny Curtis and Maxine, who revealed to Bateman that they are no longer dating after Kaitlyn kissed Bateman, leading to Bateman and Kaitlyn defeating Curtis and Maxine in a mixed tag team match.
 On the March 14 episode of NXT Redemption, he confessed his love for Kaitlyn and kissed her, solidifying their relationship.
 On the March 21 episode of NXT Redemption, Bateman and Kaitlyn were backstage with Tamina talking about his and Kaitlyn's newfound relationship, and later encountered Maxine and Johnny Curtis, who accused them of being involved with Matt Striker's disappearance.
 Bateman was accompanied by Kaitlyn in singles competition on the March 28 episode of NXT Redemption, losing to Hunico.
 Bateman and Kaitlyn discovered Matt Striker in a janitor's closet hidden by Curt Hawkins and Tyler Reks on the April 11 episode of NXT Redemption.
 On the April 25 episode of NXT Redemption, Bateman was attacked by JTG, but later went on to defeat him in singles competition.
 Bateman made his televised return on the May 4 episode of SmackDown where he once again faced Ryback, but was defeated.
 On the May 9 episode of NXT Redemption, Bateman was attacked backstage by an unknown person.
 On the May 30 episode of NXT Redemption, Bateman competed in a tag team match with Percy Watson and Justin Gabriel in a winning effort against Johnny Curtis, Michael McGillicutty, and JTG.
 Bateman competed on the June 8 episode of SmackDown against Brodus Clay in a losing effort.
 On the final episode of the fifth season of NXT on June 13, Bateman teamed with Percy Watson in a losing effort against Curt Hawkins and Tyler Reks.

 After the conclusion of NXT Redemption, NXT transitioned into the renamed FCW developmental territory.
 Bateman then continued to appear on NXT, where he defeated rival Johnny Curtis on the June 27 episode of NXT.
 On the October 27 episode of Saturday Morning Slam, Bateman lost to United States Champion Antonio Cesaro in a non-title match.
 In January 2013, Bateman entered the NXT Tag Team Championship tournament along with Alex Riley, but they were eliminated in the first round after a loss to Kassius Ohno and Leo Kruger.
-Bateman's final match was a non-title loss against NXT Champion Big E Langston, which was taped before his release.
-On May 17, 2013, Hutter was released from his contract.
+On May 17, 2013, Bateman was released from his contract, ending his four-year tenure with the company.
+His final match prior to his release was a non-title match against NXT Champion Big E Langston on the May 29 tapings of NXT, which he lost.